simplyrk/form-builder/docs/DEVELOPER.md

 ### File Uploads

+The application has two file storage implementations:

+1. **Primary Implementation** (`src/lib/file-upload.ts`):
-File uploads are handled on the server side.
-Files are stored in the `UPLOAD_DIR` directory (configured in .env).
+   - Files are stored securely in the `STORAGE_DIR` directory (`storage/uploads` by default)
+   - Temporary files are stored in `TEMP_DIR` (`storage/temp` by default)
+   - Files are renamed using UUID-based unique filenames
+   - Files undergo security scanning via the `file-scanner.ts` module
+   - Served via `/api/files/[filename]` routes

+2. **Forms Implementation** (`src/app/actions/forms.ts`):
+   - Files are stored in `public/uploads` directory
+   - Files are renamed using timestamp-based filenames
+   - Organized in subdirectories by form and response IDs

+The `getFullFilePath` function in `file-upload.ts` intelligently handles both storage mechanisms:
+- For standard API requests (`/api/files/[filename]`), it looks in the primary `STORAGE_DIR`
+- For path requests starting with 'uploads/', it looks in the `public/uploads` directory
+- For paths with subdirectories, it tries multiple locations in a specific order
+- This dual-storage support allows backward compatibility with existing uploads

+When uploading files:
+- File validation checks for size limits, MIME types, and dangerous extensions
+- Files undergo MIME type verification to prevent content forgery
+- Files are scanned for malware and viruses (when enabled)
+- File metadata (name, path, size, MIME type) is stored in the database

 File metadata is stored in the ResponseField model, including:
 - Original filename
 - Storage path
 - File size